 Most wireless routers today support standard WEP securities, as well as the more secure WPA and WPA2.
-Click here to learn more about wireless security and protecting your home network.
+Learn more about wireless security and protecting your home network.

 What’s a Wireless Modem Router?

-Many wireless routers also include Ethernet ports so you can create a hard wire connection to certain devices that are permanently located and can take advantage of the faster performance of wired Ethernet (or Gigabit Ethernet) over a Wi-Fi connection.
-This can prove useful for high bandwidth applications like multimedia/video and Voice over IP.
+Ethernet.
+Many wireless routers include Ethernet ports.
+These allow you to create a hard wire connection using an Ethernet cable to certain devices that are permanently located.
+As a result you can take advantage of the faster performance that wired (Gigabit) Ethernet offers.
+This can prove useful for high bandwidth applications like streaming video and online gaming.

 MoCA.
 MoCA is also a wired technology.
 It uses the existing coaxial TV wiring already in people’s homes.
 It works in pairs.
 This means you connect one MoCA device (e.g. a network adapter) to the router, and then another MoCA device (another network adapter or a network extender) further into the home near a coaxial port.